Track mileage automatically

 - Total kilometres driven

-Records need to be retained for 5 years from the date of lodgement, covering mileage logs, reimbursement records, and related payroll documentation.
+Records need to be retained for 5 years from the date of lodgement, covering vehicle logs, reimbursement records, and related payroll documentation.

 Automated tracking accuracy